Online Learning: A Modern Introduction Using Convex Optimization: Strong Convexity and Online Subgradient Descent

 \end{corollary}

+\begin{remark} Notice that this corollary implicitly requires a bounded domain, otherwise the loss functions will not be Lipschitz, given that they are also strongly convex. \end{remark}

-\begin{remark} Corollary~\ref{cor:log_regret} \emph{does not} imply that for any finite $T$ the regret will be smaller than using learning rates $\propto \frac{1}{L\sqrt{t}}$.
-Instead, asymptotically the regret in Corollary~\ref{cor:log_regret} is always better than to one of OSD with Lipschitz losses. \end{remark}
+\begin{remark} Corollary~\ref{cor:log_regret} \emph{does not} imply that for any $T$ the regret will be smaller than using learning rates $\propto \frac{1}{L\sqrt{t}}$.
+Indeed, depending on the other quantities in the upper bounds, the upper bound in Corollary~\ref{cor:log_regret} is better than that of \ac{OSD} with Lipschitz losses only for $T$ large enough.
+Moreover, a better upper bound does not necessarily imply a better regret. \end{remark}